 The Silent Patient by Alex Michaelides shows you exactly what type of book it’s aiming to be from the very first sentence: “Alicia Berenson was thirty-three years old when she killed her husband.”
 No messing around here.

 For people who like their thrillers-slash-mysteries to have twisty plots and straight-forward writing, this recent release is one to look at (but with some big caveats, so keep reading).
-Since its February 2019 release, it’s been climbing all over the bestseller charts and is being developed into a movie by heavy-hitters Annapurna and Plan B (their other recent collaborations include If Beale Street Could Talk and Vice).
+Since its February 2019 release, it’s been climbing all over the bestseller charts and is being developed into a movie by heavy-hitters Annapurna and Plan B.

 Let’s start with the good stuff.
 The premise of this book is fantastic.
 I was engaged right away.
 The ending is surprising, even if you guess the twist (I didn’t, but some might), and the way the crucial scene of the book plays out is well done.
 I was skeptical of whether the book would come together, and I pleasantly surprised that it ultimately does.

 For most thrillers, I think, the ending is the make-it-or-break it aspect of the story, and this one is pretty solid.
 Michaelides’s debut novel is an easy, accessible and entertaining read, and it will undoubtedly make for a thrilling movie if and when that is released.

 Overall, the story keeps your interest and is well-paced.
 It reads pretty much the way a thriller should read, with plenty of twists and intriguing bits of information doled out at a steady clip.